hallowelt/mwstake-mediawiki-component-runjobstrigger/README.md

 ### Implement a handler

 Create a class that implements `MWStake\MediaWiki\Component\RunJobsTrigger\IHandler`.
-For convenience, you may want to implement a subclass of the abstract base class `MWStake\MediaWiki\Component\RunJobsTrigger\HandlerBase`
+For convenience, you may want to implement a subclass of the abstract base class `MWStake\MediaWiki\Component\RunJobsTrigger\Handler`

 In the `getInterval` method you can return any object that implements `MWStake\MediaWiki\Component\RunJobsTrigger\Interval`.
 There are a few predefined intevals available:
 - `MWStake\MediaWiki\Component\RunJobsTrigger\Interval\OnceADay`